wikipedia2vec/wikipedia2vec/examples/text_classification/README.md

 % python main.py train-classifier enwiki_20180420_lg1_300d.pkl enwiki_20180420_entity_linker.pkl --dataset=r8 --dataset-path=reuters-21578
 ```

-You can speed up the training by specifying *--use-gpu* option if your machine has a GPU.
+NOTE: You can speed up the training by specifying *--use-gpu* option if your machine has a GPU.

 ## Building Wikipedia2Vec Embeddings and Entity Detector

-It is easy to build Wikipedia2Vec embeddings and entity detector used above.
+It is easy to build the Wikipedia2Vec embeddings and the entity detector used above.
 First, you need to select and download a Wikipedia dump file (*enwiki-DATE-pages-articles.xml.bz2*) available at [Wikimedia Downloads](https://dumps.wikimedia.org/enwiki/).

 **Train Wikipedia2Vec embeddings:**